itstalmeez/Relation-Extraction-using-BiLSTM-and-BERT/README.md

 **BERT Model**
 The BERT model utilizes the pre-trained BERT (bert-base-uncased) architecture for relation extraction.
 It leverages the transformer-based architecture to understand contextual embeddings and predict relations.

+**Contributions**
+Contributions are welcome!
+Feel free to open issues for bug reports or new feature suggestions.
+Pull requests are also encouraged.